ondrahladik/AmaRadio.eu/README.md

 ## Function

-The website is divided into two parts:
+The website is divided into three parts:

 #### PREFIX
 This function focuses on finding prefixes with subsequent display in a table

 #### LOCATOR
 This function focuses on searching for a locator on the map followed by measuring the distance between two locators.
 There are also maps, the first is a QSO map where you can display multiple locators, the second map in which you can display different layers (GRIDSQUARE / ITU / CQ / TIME)

+#### OTHER
+This section contains only one function so far, the display of time from all time zones

 ## Supports